intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 * These errors can become entrenched, forcing other implementations to be tolerant of those errors.

+In this way an entrenched flaw can become a de facto standard.
+Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
+This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
+Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

 For example, the original JSON specification {{?RFC4627}} omitted critical details on a range of points including Unicode handling, ordering and duplication of object members, and number encoding.
 Consequently, a range of interpretations were used by implementations.
 An update {{?RFC7159}} was unable to correct these errors, instead concentrating on defining the interoperable subset of JSON.
 I-JSON {{?RFC7493}} defines a new format that is substantially similar to JSON without the interoperability flaws.
 I-JSON also intentionally omits some interoperability: an I-JSON implementation will fail to accept some valid JSON texts.
 Consequently, most JSON parsers do not implement I-JSON.

-An entrenched flaw can become a de facto standard.
-Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
-This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
-Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

-It is debatable as to whether decay can be completely avoided, but Postel's maxim encourages a reaction that compounds this issue.
+It is debatable as to whether decay can be completely avoided, but the robustness principle encourages a reaction that compounds problems.

-# The Long Term Costs
+# Ecosystem Effects

-Once deviations become entrenched, there is little that can be done to rectify the situation.
+Once deviations become entrenched, it can be extremely difficult - if not impossible - to rectify the situation.

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 As the set of